adamfinkelstein/hepcat/README.md

 source venv/bin/activate
-python -m pip install --upgrade pip pip install -r requirements.txt npm install npm run build
+python -m pip install --upgrade pip pip install -r requirements.txt

+npm install
+npm run build
 ```

+## Notes on installation above (problems Baris encountered)

+This works in python version 3.9.13 (generally 3.9.x):

+Installed python 3.9.13 for MacOS from python.org

+Located the right version of python under usr/local/bin as python3.9

+Used /usr/local/bin/python3.9 -m venv venv to build environment

+We also had to brew install postgresql to install one of the packages.

 ## To run locally: